adaltas/node-nikita/docs/content/metadata/index.md

 # Metadata

-Metadata is a plain JavaScript object with properties used to contextualise or modify the execution of an action.
+Metadata is a plain JavaScript object with properties used to contextualize or modify the execution of an action.
 The metadata properties are common to all Nikita actions.

 ## Usage